Rules & Regulations

 8.7.2.
 Permits are set on an annual basis with a present fee of $75.00 and non-profit organizations (that are existing billing customers of the Mifflintown Municipal Authority) fee will be $10.00.

 8.7.4.
-Bulk water haulers will report on the first of the month with their usage for the previous month to the water office via fax at 717-436- 5371 or email.
+Bulk water haulers will be billed on the first of the month for their usage for the previous month.

 8.7.5.
-Water haulers must distinguish gallons hauled per month when notifying the water office of usage for billing purposes.
-Water Rate schedules are available at the Mifflintown Municipal Authorityís office during normal business hours Monday through Friday, 8:00 a.m. until 4:00 p.m.
+Water Rate schedules are available at the Mifflintown Municipal Authority’s office during normal business hours Monday through Friday, 8:00 a.m. until 4:00 p.m.

 Back to Top